 Focus: The delimitation of the economic zone between Lebanon and Israel

 As a reminder, at the origin of this problem, the negotiations between Lebanon and Cyprus in 2011.
-The starting point of the zone was arbitrarily fixed by the 2 countries at point 1 of the borders.
+The starting point of the zone was set arbitrarily by the 2 countries at point 1 of the borders.

 Therefore, the Hebrew State has decided to continue the delimitation of its maritime borders at point 25 according to its measures which corresponds to point 1 for Lebanon.